What is "Point-of-Care Ultrasound" (POCUS?)

-“Bedside ultrasound” is an older term that describes one possible use of portable ultrasound machines: the sonographic assessment of patients, usually in a medical facility, at the patient’s bedside.
-The term acknowledges the use of portable ultrasound, so that a patient is not inconvenienced by the need to physically move to a radiology suite to be scanned.
+“Bedside Ultrasound” is an older term that describes the sonographic assessment of patients, usually in a medical facility, at the patient’s bedside.
+The term acknowledges the use of portable ultrasound so that a patient is not inconvenienced by the need to physically move to a radiology suite to be scanned.

 “Point-of-Care Ultrasound” is a broader term that encapsulates the many scenarios in which portable ultrasound machines can be used.
 For instance, a patient may be scanned using portable ultrasound while in an ambulance on the way to an emergency room.
 Or a patient may be scanned in the trauma bay after being delivered to the hospital emergency room.
 As such, “point-of-care ultrasound” indicates that portable ultrasound can be transported to wherever the patient is located.